[OT Peds Lab]

 Qualified men and women who possess a baccalaureate degree and who have fulfilled the prerequisite courses for the professional program may apply directly through Sage Graduate School.

 Prospective students who do not have a bachelor's degree can enter through an Accelerated 3+2 BA or BS Leading to the MS in Occupational Therapy.
+See attached handbook for details.

-Students interested in applying to Sage Graduate School for an MS in Occupational Therapy should complete the following forms and include them with the admission application: Academic Standards Statement, Clinical Observation Documentation, and Program Prerequisite Record.
+Students interested in applying to Sage Graduate Schools for an MS in Occupational Therapy should complete the following forms and include them with the admission application: Academic Standards Statement, Clinical Observation Documentation, and Program Prerequisite Record.
 The observation hours can be completed after acceptance, but must be completed prior to beginning program coursework.

 - In slightly over two calendar years, students complete the 80.5-credit master's program that includes a research project and 6 months of full time fieldwork.